 The portion sizes were good and the food was very nice.
 We all came away feeling satisfied and the boys said that their pizzas were really tasty.
 I could have done with a little more protein on mine but I think that is a common downfall on vegan menus across a wide variety of restaurants.

 The service was very friendly, but unfortunately despite our order being taken promptly the arrival of the food was very slow.
-We turned up at 5 pm and left as soon as we had finished our dessert at around 7.15 pm, which is quite long for a meal out with young children, especially as we thought we had booked before there would be any sort of evening rush.
+We turned up at 5 pm, ordering almost immediately, but our main course didn’t arrive for an hour.
+We left the pub as soon as we had finished our dessert at around 7.15 pm, which is quite long for a meal out with young children, especially as we thought we had booked before there would be any sort of evening rush.
 Then again the food tasted fresh and the layout of the pub is such that although it didn’t feel busy I suspect that there were a number of group bookings sitting at the same sort of time.
 Fortunately I almost always have Dobble, Scattergories and pens and paper tucked into my bag which made the wait easier.

 The boys liked looking at the artwork on the walls which varied from people to places but captured their attention for a while.
 They were also very impressed with the array of dog friendly things dotted around, from water bowls to a jar of dog biscuits.
 We had opted not to take our pooch on this occasion but it’s nice to find somewhere that she would have been welcome and could have settled down inside with us.